TN-Holdings-LLC/psf-zero/docs/findings/spare-qubit-cliff-combined.md

   was added and the comparison run on real hardware: the layout-search win/loss pattern reproduces through PSF-Zero's own pipeline at close to the same magnitude as the Qiskit-only comparison.
-- **[New in Addendum 19]** A reproducible slope anomaly on Qiskit's side of a *separate*, coupling-map-free compile-time comparison (10k and 50k iterations) -- visible on both runs, absent from PSF-Zero's curves, cause unconfirmed.
-Distinct from Addendum 16's L3 variance (no coupling map is involved here), but possibly related at some level neither addendum has investigated.
+- **[Investigated in Addendum 20, still unresolved]** A reproducible slope anomaly on Qiskit's side of a *separate*, coupling-map-free compile-time comparison (Addendum 19, 10k and 50k iterations) -- visible on both runs, absent from PSF-Zero's curves.
+Near-degeneracy of the underlying circuit blocks was ruled out.
+A ~145-iteration period was found in the same 50k-iteration data with strong statistical support (autocorrelation rank 1 of 500 lags), but failed to reproduce on a second machine across two independent runs -- the anomaly itself remains unexplained, and whether it recurs on the original machine was not checked.

 ---